What is it?!

 First, a quick lesson on the immune system (yes, I know, more anatomy, but I’ll try to keep it entertaining).
 When people think immune system, they automatically think lymph vessels and lymph nodes.
 Good!
 But that’s only a small component of this amazing system, and it’s not even the best part!
 The immune system is actually made up of several lymphoid organs.
 These include:

-- Primary lymphoid organs bone marrow and thymus, where lymphocytes (the critters that destroy things that are not “self”) are manufactured
+- Primary lymphoid organs bone marrow and thymus, where lymphocytes (the critters that destroy things that are not “self”) are manufactured, and the

 - Secondary lymphoid organs such as lymph nodes, spleen, tonsils, appendix, and M.A.L.T.**, where the lymphocytes go to hang out and wait for some action.